2020 North Island Autumn Journey

-Our all new North Island spectacular takes place in late March.
-This not-to-be-missed 14-day tour combines train, coach and ferry, and offers a magnificent combination of sights and experiences.
+This 14-day tour combines train, coach and ferry, and offers a magnificent combination of sights and experiences.

-Following a train journey north, spend three nights at the timelessly elegant Chateau Tongariro in the heart of the Tongariro National Park.
+Following a train journey north, we spend two nights at the timelessly elegant Chateau Tongariro in the heart of the Tongariro National Park.

-Spend three nights in the Skycity Hotel in Auckland.
+Spend two nights in the five star Skycity Hotel in Auckland.

 Indulge in a high tea experience at the iconic Zealong Tea Estate.